 When you are evaluating a purchase, like most business managers, you are probably asking questions about features, pricing and return on investment.
 These are all very important variables to the person (or people) responsible for clinical efficiency and fiscal health of a business.

-But when considering the introduction of a new biomedical device into your facility, there is an extra set of responsibilities (and therefore, decision factors) that should be a part of your decision-making process.
+But when considering the introduction of a new biomedical device into your facility, whether a clinic or a senior care/living space, there are extra responsibilities (and therefore, decision factors) that should be a part of your decision-making process.

 The questions you should be asking are: